Guidelines for Letter of Intent:

 Key Features of the CNCDP-K12

-- Scholars must be appointed to the faculty of their Institution and all candidates must be U.S. citizen or permanent resident with a green card at
+- Scholars must be appointed to the faculty of their Institution and all candidates must be U.S. citizens or lawful permanent residents with a green card.

 - A minimum of 75% of the scholar'S time must be protected for research.